daraclare/Random-Beer/README.md

 # install all node modules in the package.json file
 npm install

-# start the application — this will enable hot-reloading, linting and display the coverage in the console
+# start the application — this will enable hot-reloading, linting, run tests and display the coverage in the console
 npm start
 ```